You may have heard the saying, “Strength is a skill.”

 But is it really?
 And what implications does this have for you and your training?

-I made up this scale that can be seen to the right and we will go into depth about what it means.
+I made up this scale that can be seen below and we will go into depth about what it means.
 It is a simple scale with a x and y axis (surely, you remember this little bit from geometry).
 On one axis is strength and on another is skill.

 Just to be clear we are using strength as a major term to cover maximum as well as endurance strength.